 With that in mind, it is imperative that you hold to storytelling norms.
 A children’s book still needs a beginning, middle, and end.
 Showing is still more important than telling.
 Picking a theme and holding to it is still a necessity.

 The basic design of your story won’t be changing.
 So, start out like any storyteller with some outlining and basic character design.
-Treat this children’s book just like a novel or screenplay or any other written work.
+Treat these children’s book just like a novel or screenplay or any other written work.

 Ralphy starts down the path of an entrepreneur, beginning his own business.
 Over the years he faces many failures and setbacks, from bad and unscrupulous employees to trouble with the government of the Raccoon Republic.
 With each experience, he learns an important lesson about life.
+He discovers, the rewards of hard work, the wisdom that comes from personal struggle, and the curious recurring patterns of life.
+Slowly but surely, he learns the value of never giving up and always giving his best.

-What is unique when it comes to children’s books?
+What is unique for children’s books?

-Weak characters will ruin any story, but for a children’s book, in particular, you need characters who elicit a strong and immediate emotional reaction.
+Weak characters will ruin any story, but for a children’s book in particular, you need characters who elicit a strong and immediate emotional reaction.
 If your audience doesn’t connect with the character immediately, they won’t stay interested in the story.

 While all the elements of your book deserve attention, pay special time considering how you’ll represent your characters.
 The characters are who your readers (kids) will associate with most.
 You can use this to consciously make that connection much more clearly than a novelist can.